splunk/observability-workshop/docs/servicebureau/tokens.md

 ![Show Menu](../images/servicebureau/manage-access-token.png)

-If you made a typo you can use the Rename Token option to correct the name of your token.
+If you made a typo you can use the **Rename Token** option to correct the name of your token.

-### 1.2 Disabling a token
+## 3. Disabling a token

-If you need to make sure a token cannot be used to send Metrics in you can Disable a token.
+If you need to make sure a token cannot be used to send Metrics in you can disable a token.

-Click on the Disable button to Disable the token, this means the token cannot be used for sending in data to SignalFX.
+Click on **Disable** to disable the token, this means the token cannot be used for sending in data to Splunk Observability Cloud.

-The line with Your Token should become greyed out to indicate that is has been Disabled as you can see in the screenshot below.
+The line with your token should have become greyed out to indicate that is has been disabled as you can see in the screenshot below.

 ![Token disabled](../images/servicebureau/disable-access-token.png)

 Go ahead and click on the ellipsis (**...**) menu button to Disable and Enable your token.

-### 1.3 Manage token usage limits
+## 4. Manage token usage limits

 Now Lets start limiting usage by clicking on Manage Token Limit in the 3 **...** menu.